DHTMLX/docs-suite/docs/form/api/input/input_gettext_method.md

 // -> "100000.01"

 @descr:
 The method is used with the `numberMask` and `patternMask` properties of the Input control.
-It allows getting the value that was transformed by a mask.
+It allows getting the value a mask has been applied to.

-For example, the input value is 100000.01, the value displayed in the input is $ 100,000.01 and the resulting value will be:
+For example, the input value is `100000.01`, the value displayed in the input is `$ 100,000.01` and the resulting value will be:

-- 100000.01 for the "number" input type
+- `100000.01` for the "number" input type
-- "100000.01" for the "text" input type
+- `"100000.01"` for the "text" input type

 @changelog:
 Added in v9.0